Welcome to Old Newark

-Another addition to the site that has given it life is Newark Talk.
+Another addition to the site that has given it life was Newark Talk.
 Newark Talk was used for many purposes.
 Visitors could just stop in and say hello, some told a little about themselves, some visitors had questions to ask and some wanted to reminisce about Newark.
-An offshoot of Newark Talk is called Newark Trivia.
-Various regular visitors ask and answer trivia questions on Newark, which range from easy to hard.
+An offshoot of Newark Talk was called Newark Trivia.
+Various regular visitors asked and answered trivia questions on Newark, which ranged from easy to hard.
 Unfortunately both these sections were hacked a few years ago and now they are read only sections.

 A recent addition has been the collection of photos of Newark and its residents called Newark Photos.
 I have separated them into different sections, from the sites of Newark to the People of Newark.
 There are some very good Photo Essays there also.
 The photos range from the present to the 1800s.
 Some are very unique in appearance.
 This section brings all the photos on the web site to one place.
 Currently there are over 20,000 photos of Newark.